-To configure runtime behaviour for page fault handling and access type, we introduced a flag system to both Cache and CacheData, with the latter inheriting any flags set in the former upon creation.
+To configure runtime behaviour, we introduced a flag system to both Cache and CacheData, with the latter inheriting any flags set in the former upon creation.
 This design allows for global settings, such as opting for weak waits or enabling page fault handling.
 Weak waits can also be selected in specific situations by setting the flag on the CacheData instance.
 For Cache::Access, the flag must be set for each function call, defaulting to strong access, as exclusively using weak access would result in no cache utilization.